-2. EXPERIENCE OF MENSTRUATION CHARACTERISTICS OF ADOLESCENTS GIRLS menstruation.
+2. EXPERIENCE OF MENSTRUATION CHARACTERISTICS OF ADOLESCENTS GIRLS

+Table 2 this study showed experience of menstruation of the adolescent girls.
+Approximately 79% of adolescent girls had five to seven days duration of menstruation.
+More than 76% adolescent girls were unusual feeling during Table 7.
+Experience of Manstru menstruation.
 Sixty two percent (62%) adolescent girls had felt foul order present during menstruation.
 The near about 80% of adolescent girls were mentioned menstruation was not a secret issue.
 The majority of adolescent girls 70% had have pain during menstruation.